Summary:...Or what transpires out of stubbornness, inability to use cell phones and a disastrous first kiss. Gaius/Musee.

 Before the king allowed them to lead him away, he threw a glance back and amidst the trees in the distance he could have sworn he had seen Musee.

-Faster and faster swings the swing, orange sun melts like a wax candle, and two shadows on the moonlit path lean towards each other in fearless longing.
+Faster and faster turn gears of time, orange sun melts like a wax candle, and two shadows on the moonlit path lean towards each other in fearless longing.
 'I thought you wanted to see them again, Arst… Arst…'

 "Arst, wake up!"
 Someone shook his shoulder and a moment later the same melodious voice whispered.
 "Don't pretend you cannot hear me!"